jashandeep-sohi/pyds/docs/userguide.rst

 .. rubric:: Attribute

-An :class:`Attribute` represents an attribute assignment statement.
-As the name suggests, this type of statement assigns a value to an attribute.
+An :class:`Attribute` object represents an attribute assignment statement, which assigns some value to an attribute.

 It is instantiated with an identifier and a value::